PFMB/CausalInflation/README.md

 * `LearnerLibrary.R` and `SelectedLearners.RData` contain customized sets of learners that are used for the estimations made by `EstimateData.R`, `Simulation1.R` and `Simulation2.R`

-* `causalinfl.RData` contains the 5 imputed data sets that were used in `EstimateData.R`
+* `InflData.RData` contains the 5 imputed data sets that were used in `EstimateData.R`